mrandersen7/folding/README.md

   This is the start of the protein folding subnet.
 This subnet uses the Gromacs software to simulate molecular dynamics of proteins.
 We take a known initial 3D structure, and put in a cell-like environment and simluate it to know its end form.
 This is an essential step in the protein folding process and an entry point to many other high level techniques.

 General informaiton about gromacs can be found here: https://manual.gromacs.org/2023.2/index.html

-## Background

-  Proteins are the biological molecules that "do" things, they are the molecular machines of biochemistry.
-Enzymes that break down food, hemoglobin that carries oxygen in blood, and actin filaments that make muscles contract are all proteins.
-They are made from long chains of amino acids, and the sequence of these chains is the information that is stored in DNA.
-However, its a large step to go from a 2D chain of amino acids to a 3D structure capable of working.

-  The process of this 2D structure folding on itself into a stable, 3D shape in a cell is called protein folding.
-For the most part, this process happens naturally and the end structure is in a much lower free energy state than the string.
-Like a bag of legos though, its not enough to just know the building blocks being used, its the way they're supposed to be put together that matters.
-"Form defines function" is a common phrase in biochemsitry, and it is the quest to determine form, and thus function of proetins, that makes this process so important to understand and simulate.

-  Understanding how specific proteins fold unlocks the ability to cure many ailments.
-Folding@Home, a distribtred computing community dedicated to simulating protein folding, was able to help design a treatment for SARS-covid-19 by identifying a unique folding patter in the spike protein of the virus that left it open to interference.
-Understading how beta amyloid plaques fold, and this misfold, is essential to understanding how Alzheimers Disease develops and potential treamtent points.

-## Description

-Validators receive an input of a pdb file for a protein, with optional inputs for force field, simluation box shape, and molecular dynamics files (Defaults are Charmm27, a rhombic dodecahedron, and provided charmm27 files).

-This is then processed, with the results sent to the miner

-[Insert citations, background on protein folding theory]

-## Features

-- Gromacs itself is a rather robust package.
-There are specific guides and functions if you wish to parallelize your processing or run these computations off of a GPU.

 ## Installation